L3ad Solutions

 Takeaway

 Before installing live chat, decide who monitors it and when.
-If the answer is 'eventually' or 'someone will,' don't install it yet.
-A contact form with a 24-hour response guarantee beats a chat box with a 4-hour response time.
+If the answer is eventually or someone will, don't install it yet.
+A contact form with a 24-hour response guarantee beats a chat box that leaves people staring at silence.

 how to add live chat to your website